 What is Autism?Key Elements for Early Autism Intervention

-As a result of our new understanding, we have redefined ASD as the result of infants’ inability, due to pre-born, neurally-based vulnerabilities, to take advantage of available opportunities for mental, self & neural growth through engagement in a guiding relationship with parents and primary caregivers.
-More specifically, infants later diagnosed with ASD are viewed as born with a diverse profile of vulnerabilities.
+As a result of our new understanding, we have redefined autism as the result of infants’ inability, due to pre-born, neurally-based vulnerabilities, to take advantage of available opportunities for mental, self & neural growth through engagement in a guiding relationship with parents and primary caregivers.
+More specifically, infants later diagnosed with autism are viewed as born with a diverse profile of vulnerabilities.
 These vulnerabilities, though differing from infant to infant, have a common impact.
-They leave future ASD infants unable to take advantage of critical developmental opportunities only available through participating in a Guiding Relationship.
+They leave autistic infants unable to take advantage of critical developmental opportunities only available through participating in a Guiding Relationship.

-Given this redefinition, the lifelong impairments that characterize ASD – that in the past were regarded as the ‘sine qua non’ of the disorder – those that most distinguish individuals with ASD from others, no longer have to be considered as inevitable and inherent in persons with ASD.
+Given this redefinition, the lifelong differences that characterize autism – that in the past were regarded as the ‘sine qua non’ of the disorder – those that most distinguish individuals with autism from others, no longer have to be considered as inevitable and inherent in persons with autism.
 Rather, they can be viewed as the inevitable consequence of the failure of the emergence of Growth-Seeking, leading to the loss of access, from a very early age, to the essential growth-promoting opportunities provided by a Guiding Relationship.